Larry-444/ai_case_study/README.md

 ## Recommendations

-I would suggest really focusing on the public sector.
-It would reach ordinary people to make energy bills cheaper.
+I would suggest that Nvidia really focus on the space industry sector.
+A lot of the technolgy that the space industry uses eventually ends up in the public market where ordinary people will use this "watered down" technolgy in their daily lives.

-I believe that the Nvidia logo could become a well known icon just like Google, Micrsoft or Facebook if it is marketed correctly.
+I believe that the Nvidia logo could become a well known icon just like Google, Microsoft or Facebook as you see it on a side of a rocket when it's blasting off.

 I think it would benefit the company by showing people that Nvidia is here and helping to make their lives easier.

-* What technologies would this additional product or service utilize?
-This service would
+You won't really see any "product" from Nvidia because most of what they will help with is inside the technology.

+I believe the technology that will be affected the most is the self driving vehicles or future ways of transportation like flying vehicles or self flying helicopter type of apparatuses.

 * Why are these technologies appropriate for your solution?
-This suggestion
+The continuation and development of GPUs will be important and AI deep learning.
+The ability to use AI for the sensors that will need to be used in the autonomous vehicles.
+Without them it will not be able to be possible.

 ## Resources

-www.nvidia.com
-www.stackoverflow.com
+www.nvidia.com,
+www.stackoverflow.com,
+www.rankedred.com